intermine/im-docs/docs/database/data-sources/library/gff.rst

 	# gff_config.properties example for E. coil gff3 attributes
-	511145.terms=gene,exon                             # feature types to load, e.g. load gene and exon for E. coli 511145.attributes.Dbxref.EcoGene=primaryIdentifier # use Dbxref EcoGene field as primaryIdentifier 511145.attributes.locus_tag=secondaryIdentifier    # use locus_tag field as secondaryIdentifier 511145.attributes.gene=symbol                      # use gene field as symbol
+	511145.terms=gene,exon                             # feature types to load, e.g. load gene and exon for E. coli 511145.excludes=CDS                                # comma-separated list of feature types to exclude from load 511145.attributes.Dbxref.EcoGene=primaryIdentifier # use Dbxref EcoGene field as primaryIdentifier 511145.attributes.locus_tag=secondaryIdentifier    # use locus_tag field as secondaryIdentifier 511145.attributes.gene=symbol                      # use gene field as symbol